cashapp/misk-web/HOWTO.md

   ```

   - The following explains why each multibinding is used:
     - WebActionEntry: Installs and configures a WebAction with optional prefix, for binding any API endpoints used in the Tab.
+This is not necessary to get your tab working, and only serves as an example of an associated WebAction endpoint.
-    - DashboardTab: Metadata of the tab that is used to generate dashbaord menus and other views.
+    - DashboardTab: Metadata of the tab that is used to generate dashbaord menu and other views.
+This adds the tab to the AdminDashboard in Misk.
+It will now know to look for it and show up in the dashboard menu.
     - WebTabResourcesModule: Binds the location of the compiled web code and dev-server so the tab code can be served through the service.
+The slug is used to find the tab compiled code in {service}/web/tab/{slug} and the web_proxy_url is used when developing the tab using Webpack Dev Server so that requests forward to the server and not to the filesystem)

+  - **Tab not loading?** Make sure you have done an initial build before running your service or building a jar.
+The compiled JS code needs to already be in the filesystem before a jar is created.
+If you've already added `jar.dependsOn web` then you can re-run the jar task, and it should now include the web tab code.

   - WebTabResourceModule Environment Differences
-    - Live Editing a Tab: Use `./gradlew web -Pcmd='-d' -Ptabs='tabs/trexfoodlog'` to start a Webpack-Dev-Server for the specific tab you're editing to see edits live in the browser.
+    - Live Editing a Tab: Use `$miskweb start` in `tabs/trexfoodlog` directory (or `./gradlew web -Pcmd='-d' -Ptabs='tabs/trexfoodlog'`) to start a Webpack-Dev-Server for the specific tab you're editing to see edits live in the browser.
 This will only work in Development environment.
-If requests to the dev-server fail, service returns any matching static resources from `classpath` or jar.
+If requests to the dev-server fail, service returns any matching static compiled code for that tab from `classpath` or jar.
-    - In Development Mode but not Editing: Use `./gradlew web -Ptabs='tabs/trexfoodlog'` to do a tab build.
+    - In Development Mode but not Editing: Use `miskweb build` in `tabs/trexfoodlog` (or `./gradlew web -Ptabs='tabs/trexfoodlog'`) to do a tab build.
 Proxy web server will still be attempted to be reached but failed requests will return the most recently built tab code from `classpath` or jar.
-    - In Production: All web assets are served from jar.
+    - In Production: All web assets are served from the most recently `miskweb build` compiled code that was bundled in the jar.

 ## Adding your Tab Webpack Build to Gradle